Introduction to Couples Therapy

 What could possibly go wrong?

 I feel your pain, my friend.
 It turns out you are human just like the rest of us, and the good news is you’ve figured out you could use some help.
 That may not feel like something to celebrate at this particular moment, but believe me, it is a very good thing.
+In fact, many couples seek therapy for similar reasons—unresolved issues, communication breakdowns, or simply feeling stuck in their relationship.

 Sure, as a couples counselor and relationship coach, I’m biased, but the right therapist can not only help the two of you fix your relationship and repair existing wounds but also give you both the tools to tackle future relationship problems together.
+It’s important that you and your partner work together to decide on the right therapist and approach that fits your needs and goals.

 I truly believe that no therapy is better than bad therapy, so here’s a list of five things to look for when choosing a couples therapist.
+After considering these, also be aware of red flags—such as a lack of credentials, poor communication, or a therapist who takes sides—which may indicate the therapist is not the right fit for you as a couple.

 1. The therapist specializes in helping couples.

 First, you want a therapist with specialized training working with couples, and you want this focus to be the bulk of their work.
 The skills and process needed to work effectively with couples are not the same as those needed to be effective in working with individual clients.
+Therapists who also have experience or training in family therapy can offer additional insight into relationship dynamics, as family therapy addresses patterns and issues that affect couples within the broader context of family relationships.

 2. You can get on board with their methods.

 I am a Certified Emotionally Focused Couples Therapist (EFT), so I have a bias.
 I love EFT!
 And I also have training in and respect Imago Couples Counseling, the Gottman Method, Hakomi for Couples, Psychobiological Approach and Collaborative Couples Therapy.
+Different therapy models may be better suited for addressing specific issues such as trauma, infidelity, or communication problems, so it’s important to consider which approach aligns with the challenges you and your partner are facing.

 It’s okay to be skeptical of new things at first, but at some point you’ll need to get out of your own way, surrender to the process, and give the method a chance to work.